landenlabs/test-lists/README.md

 ### Summary
 Bench testing is not always an accurate representation of real world usage.
-Compiler optimization can alert results and bench tests can often by biased by supporting logic and memory patterns.
+Compiler optimization can alert results and bench tests can often be biased by supporting logic and memory patterns.

 This very limited test reveals a few interesting facts.